How to Sue an Uninsured Driver in 2025 (Take These 4 Steps)

 A police report is an official record of the incident, making it an essential piece of evidence when suing an underinsured or uninsured motorist.
 While you can file an auto insurance claim without a police report, it’s best to get this important document.

-So, call the police immediately after your accident, give them your information, and get a copy of the police report.
+So, call the police immediately after your accident, give them your information, and get a copy of the police report to assist with your case in suing the uninsured driver.

 Step #3: Consult With an Attorney

-Contacting a no insurance car accident lawyer for legal advice will help you understand your rights and understand the complexities of suing someone who doesn’t have car insurance.
+Rather than trying to figure out the steps of suing an uninsured driver on Reddit, contacting a car accident lawyer for legal advice will help you understand your rights and the complexities of how to sue someone without car insurance.

-Depending on the finances of the driver, you may not get enough money to cover all your losses.
+Depending on the driver’s finances, you may not get enough money to cover all your losses.
 So, consulting with an accident lawyer to investigate may help you decide whether or not to sue.
-After all, if someone can’t buy insurance, they may be unable to pay damages too.
+After all, if someone can’t buy insurance, they may be unable to pay damages, too.

 Even if a driver claims to have nothing or files for bankruptcy, your lawyer can help you take steps to recover your expenses in the future should there ever be an opportunity.